Top

 your title goes here

-4. On the Pop-up template, edit the Button Name for your Pop-up.
+1. On the Pop-up template, edit the Button Name for your Pop-up.
+Pop-up button text

-5. To change the button configurations, hover your cursor over the button, and click to open the button configuration menu.
+1. To change the button configurations, hover your cursor over the button, and then click to open the button configuration menu.

-The following table lists the different types of Button Action, Behavior, and descriptions that can be added to a Pop-up:
+The following table lists the different types of Button Action, their behaviors and descriptions:

 Button Action Behavior

-Start Flow When the user clicks the button, they are routed to a Whatfix Flow that is attached to the button.
+Start Flow When the user clicks this button, they are taken to a Whatfix Flow that is attached to the button.

-Attach URL When the user clicks the button, they are routed to the URL that is attached to the button.
+Attach URL When the user clicks this button, they are taken to the URL that is attached to the button.

-Skip When the user clicks the button, they skip this particular Pop-up and continue to see the Pop-up until they click the Close or Don't show me again button.
+Skip When the user clicks this button, the particular Pop-up is omitted and they continue to see the Pop-up until they click the Close or Don't show me again button.

-Close When the user clicks the button, they close this particular Pop-up and do not see the Pop-up again.
+Close When the user clicks this button, they close the particular Pop-up.

 your title goes here